Birmingham clean air charge: What you need to know

 Why is the council doing this?

-Air pollution is widely regarded as a public health crisis in Birmingham that causes 900 premature deaths a year in the city.
+Air pollution is widely regarded as a public health crisis in Birmingham that contributes to 900 premature deaths a year in the city.

 It faces a fine of up to £60m if it fails to implement the zone in time.